-As you traverse the Northern Side of the Dingle Peninsula you will find the areas of Cloghane & Brandon.
-This area proves very popular with fishermen looking or Cod, Pollock and various species of dogfish.
-You will also find Mackerel, turbot, bass and even…perhaps shark!
+As you traverse the Northern Side of the Dingle Peninsula, you will find the areas of Cloghane & Brandon.
+This area proves very popular with fishermen looking or cod, pollock and various species of dogfish.
+You will also find mackerel, turbot, bass and even…perhaps shark!
 This area also boasts some of the best fishing tackle in Ireland with bait and fish lures in abundance.
 TIP….
-Bass is more abundant in the Winter, Advise to spend time at Owenmore River – a great spot for Salmon and Sea Trout.
-This is also a great area for the night time Fly Angler.
+Bass is more abundant in the winter.
+Spend time at Owenmore River – a great spot for salmon and sea trout.
+This is also a great area for the night time fly angler.

-The beautiful community of Ballingskelligs located on the Ring of Kerry is an area populated with many lakes and rivers.
-This area combined with it’s Sea location and sea fishing has being described as the ‘complete’ destination for any fishing/angling enthusiast.
+The beautiful community of Ballingskelligs located on the Ring of Kerry, is an area populated with many lakes and rivers.
+This area combined with its sea location and sea fishing has been described as the ‘complete’ destination for any fishing/angling enthusiast.

 The famed fisherman’s Killarney is made up of 3 lakes with many rivers & streams.
-The valleys main river Gearhmeen rises in the McGullicuddy’s Reeks flowing into the upper lake which is 1.5 miles long and 1 mile wide.
-In the early spring Salmon being to populate the Lake.
-The lakes are also a good base for those wet fly & brown trout fishing.
+The valley's main river Gearhmeen rises in the McGullicuddy’s Reeks flowing into the upper lake which is 1.5 miles long and 1 mile wide.
+In the early spring, salmon populate the Lake.
+The lakes are also a good base for those fishing for wet fly & brown trout.

-The River Feale with over 100 miles of fishing water rises in the Mountains of our neighbouring community of North Cork and traverses the communities of Abbeyfeale and Listowel entering the sea just south of Ballybunion.
-This large span of river passes over some of the Countries most fertile valleys, with the result of hosting some of the finest Salmon and sea trout in Ireland.
-The Feale herself is a fast flowing spate river with large deep fish-holding pools prevalent in the lower areas.
+The River Feale, with over 100 miles of fishing water, rises in the Mountains of our neighbouring community of North Cork and traverses the communities of Abbeyfeale and Listowel, entering the sea just south of Ballybunion.
+This large span of river passes over some of the country's most fertile valleys, with the result of hosting some of the finest salmon and sea trout in Ireland.
+The Feale is a fast-flowing spate river with large deep fish-holding pools prevalent in the lower areas.
 It is argued that the upper tributaries and deep holding pools give this river her fishing magic.
-In a good season this river will produce at a minimum 1,500 salmon and grilse with over 2,000 sea trout.
+In a good season, this river will produce at a minimum 1,500 salmon and over 2,000 sea trout.

-For those looking for some sea Fishing off the Kerry Coast, an area stretching from Ballybunion to Kenmare you will find the most productive sea angling grounds in Europe!
+For those looking for some sea Fishing off the Kerry Coast, on an area stretching from Ballybunion to Kenmare, you will find the most productive sea angling grounds in Europe!
 Along this area you will find a host of fishing communities.

-Sea anglers to Kerry are also spoiled for choice, imagine exploring rich unpolluted waters to a backdrop of picturesque coastline home to Blue Shark, Monkfish Shark, Cod, Ling, Pollock, Conger, Ray, Dogfish, Bullhuss, Skate, Wrasse, Haddock and Whiting, Coalfish, Pouting, Gurnard and Mackerel and the list goes on……
+Sea anglers visiting Kerry are spoiled for choice.
+Imagine exploring rich, unpolluted waters to a backdrop of picturesque coastline home to Blue Shark, Monkfish Shark, Cod, Ling, Pollock, Conger, Ray, Dogfish, Bullhuss, Skate, Wrasse, Haddock and Whiting, Coalfish, Pouting, Gurnard and Mackerel and many more...

-While Kerry has a number of Sea Angling ports the most popular including - Fenit Harbour, Dingle Penninsula & Harbour, Cahersiveen & Kenmare.
+While Kerry has a number of sea angling ports, the most popular are Fenit Harbour, Dingle Penninsula & Harbour, Cahersiveen & Kenmare.